Cadene/skip-thoughts.torch/README.md

 # Skip-Thoughts.torch

-*Skip-Thoughts.torch* is a lightweight porting of skip-thought pretrained models from Theano to Torch7 using the beautiful *rnn* library of Element-Research and *npy4th*.
+*Skip-Thoughts.torch* is a lightweight porting of skip-thought pretrained models from Theano to Torch7 using the beautiful [rnn](https://github.com/Element-Research/rnn) library of Element-Research and [npy4th](https://github.com/htwaijry/npy4th).

 The uni-skip model is made of:
 - a hashmap which, just as word2vec, map a word (from a dictionnary of 930,913 words) to its corresponding vector (620 dimensions),